hiteshjain12/loanornot/README.md

 - **Sensitivity analysis** - Show how results change with different assumptions
 - **Historical data** - Use real market data for projections
 - **Export functionality** - Save results as PDF or share via email
+- **More calculators** - Add SIP, retirement, and other financial tools

 ## 📄 License